gras64/calculator/README.md

 a not so simple calculator skill for Mycroft AI as an alternative to wolfram alpha

 ## About
-With this skill you can do a lot of arithmetic operations. you can also use formulas like ohm's law. the skill supports the conversion of units, formulas brackets, net and gross as well as sales price and calculations of any length "theoretically".
+With this skill you can do a lot of arithmetic operations. you can also use formulas like ohm's law. the skill supports the factors of units, formulas brackets, net and gross as well as sales price and calculations of any length "theoretically".in the new set version, the skill can also calculate the units back to their original form.

+possible factors are: giga, mega, kilo, centi, deci, milli, micro and nano.

 ## Examples
 * "what is 12 and 2.4 and 6.2 and 12.5"